Staff Registered Nurse (RN) - Oncology Practice

 - or - Any equivalent combination of Education and/or Experience

 Position is in a clinical nursing environment in an oncology practice.
 Frequent requirements may include: reading and comprehending medical literature, including interpretation of disease processes, medical charts, nursing/medical journals and books, medication instructions and physician notes and instructions.
 Also includes calculations of adult and/or pediatric medication dosages, IV administration, review of vital signs, spirometry, percentiles and interpretation of graphs and lab values.
 Communication includes ability to provide comprehensive and accurate nursing progress notes, communication with interdisciplinary team as well as with differing ages and levels of maturity/understanding of patient and family, committee reports, discharge plans for patients, memos to staff members, taking and recording telephone messages.
 Manual dexterity is needed to write notes while holding a chart, manipulating and operating equipment such as non-invasive blood pressure monitoring device, IV pump, oximeter, Jaeger for spirometry testing.
 Frequently has the need to assist a patient by moving or lifting.
 Also involves pushing wheelchairs, opening doors and cabinets, reaching for medications or objects.
 Physical Demands may include the ability to lift up to 25 pounds.
 Incumbent must be able to bend in order to retrieve a fallen object for a patient.
-Mental demands include, concentration, alertness, memory, judgment, ability to analyze, ability to apply logical thinking to define problems, establish facts and draw valid conclusions.
+Mental demands include, concentration, ness, memory, judgment, ability to analyze, ability to apply logical thinking to define problems, establish facts and draw valid conclusions.
 Occasional requirements may include: sitting while completing paperwork, kneeling, and squatting.
 Incumbent may be scheduled to work an alternate schedule to accommodate essential business needs routine travel by foot or automobile to alternate work/meeting locations, possibly during inclement weather.

 Inside environmental conditions may include: Handling syringes and needles and have the potential for coming into contact with bloodborne pathogens.
 Has frequent exposure to infectious diseases.
 Occasionally, may encounter radiation from portable radiology procedures.
 May come into contact with various fumes/odors.
 May come into contact with toxic waste while mixing and administering chemotherapy, cytotoxic medications, and biologics.
 Personal Protective Equipment (PPE) will be provided to each employee when needed as determined by policy.
 Utilization of PPE is mandatory.
 Estimated 1700 employees in worksite.